SSoundSlicr

 Supported File Rules and 100MB Limit

 Input should be MP4.
 Output is MP3.
-The MVP maximum file size is 100MB.
+The current version maximum file size is 100MB.
 The MP4 must contain a supported audio track.
 A file can fail if it has no audio, uses an unusual or protected codec, is damaged, or requires more local memory than the browser can provide.

 Format support also depends on the browser, the codec inside the file, and available device memory.
 A familiar file extension is helpful, but the audio stream inside the file still needs to be readable by the browser or FFmpeg WASM processing path.